-- User sees the welcome message after entering valid values and pushing the login button
+- The user sees the welcome message after entering valid values and pushing the login button.

-- User should be navigated to the welcome page or home page after valid entry and clicking Login button
+- The user should be navigated to the welcome page or home page after valid entry and clicking the Login button.

 Now, after unit and integration testing are done, let us see the additional test cases that are considered for functional testing:

-- The expected behavior is checked, i.e. is the user able to login on clicking the login button after entering valid username and password values?
+- The expected behavior is checked, i.e. is the user able to log in by clicking the login button after entering a valid username and password values.

 - Is there a welcome message that is to appear after a successful login?

-- Is there an error message that should appear on invalid login?
+- Is there an error message that should appear on an invalid login?

-- Is there any stored site cookies for login fields?
+- Are there any stored site cookies for login fields?